 Foster families are critical for shelter pets with special needs.
-Cats, dogs, and sometimes small animals come into BAHS and need a extra care in a temporary foster home to help them become healthy, happy, and ready for adoption.
-BAHS determines which shelter pets qualify for foster care, and the health and behavior of all potential foster pets is evaluated prior to foster placement.
+Cats, dogs, and sometimes small animals come into WHS and need extra care in a temporary foster home to help them become healthy, happy, and ready for adoption.
+WHS determines which shelter pets qualify for foster care, and the health and behavior of all potential foster pets are evaluated prior to foster placement.
 Foster parents must be 18 years or older.
 If renting, you must have landlord approval.
-Due to requirements of the program, foster parents must live within 40 minutes of BAHS, and be able to travel to BAHS for medical appointments weekdays 8am-4pm.
+Due to requirements of the program, foster parents must live within 40 minutes of WHS, and be able to travel to WHS for medical appointments weekdays 8am-4pm.
 We have a variety of foster opportunities available - please check all that you are interested in fostering.
 You may change your foster preferences as needed.

 TLC Foster Program

 In the TLC Foster Program, foster families take in animals that need time, care, and/or treatment before they can be available for adoption.
-BAHS provides the supplies, and the foster family provides the daily care.
+WHS provides the supplies, and the foster family provides the daily care.
 Our biggest need is foster homes for under-aged kittens with and without moms.
-The health and behavior of all potential foster pets is evaluated prior to foster placement, and BAHS can provide most of the supplies (food, medications, dishes, toys, litter, etc.).
+The health and behavior of all potential foster pets is evaluated prior to foster placement, and WHS can provide most of the supplies (food, medications, dishes, toys, litter, etc.).

 Almost Home!
 Foster Program- Canine Companions

 The Almost Home!
 Canine Companions program places adoptable dogs that present poorly due to the stresses of the shelter environment with foster families who will care for and promote these foster dogs until they are adopted.
 The foster families will take the foster dog out in the community, and share his/her story on social media.
-Once a potential adopter is approved by BAHS, the dog goes from the foster home to the adoptive home without having to go back into a kennel in the shelter.
+Once a potential adopter is approved by WHS, the dog goes from the foster home to the adoptive home without having to go back into a kennel in the shelter.